Minibatch and Local SGD: Algorithmic Stability and Linear Speedup in Generalization: Generalization of Local SGD

-\begin{remark} Generalization bounds for agnostic federated learning were developed from a uniform convergence approach~\citep{mohri2019agnostic}, which involve Rademacher complexities of function spaces and are algorithm-independent.
+\end{remark} \fi \begin{remark}[Comparison ] Generalization bounds for agnostic federated learning were developed from a uniform convergence approach~\citep{mohri2019agnostic}, which involve Rademacher complexities of function spaces and are algorithm-independent.
 As a comparison, we study generalization from an algorithmic stability approach and get complexity-independent bounds.

-A federated stability was introduced to study the generalization of federated learning algorithms~\citep{chen2021theorem} in a strongly convex setting.
-As a comparison, our analysis applies to general convex problems.
+A federated stability was introduced to study the generalization of federated learning algorithms~\citep{chen2023minimax} in a strongly convex setting.
+As a comparison, our analysis also applies to general convex problems.
 Furthermore, their stability analysis was conducted for abstract approximate minimizers, while our stability analysis is developed for local SGD.
 Finally, their bound involves an upper bound of the loss function over a compact domain, and therefore cannot imply optimistic bounds.

-After the submission of our manuscript, we noted a recent work on the generalization of federated learning algorithms with algorithmic stability~\citep{sun2023understanding}, which considered a heterogeneous setup where the $i$-th local machine has its own dataset $S_i$.
+There is a recent work on the generalization of federated learning algorithms on a heterogeneous setup where the $i$-th local machine has its own dataset $S_i$~\citep{sun2023understanding}.
 For local SGD with a constant step size $\eta$, their generalization bounds are of the order of $O(n^{-1}RK\sigma\eta(1+K\eta))$ under a Lipschitz continuity assumption and a bounded variance assumption $\ebb[\|\nabla f(\bw;z_i)-\nabla F_{S_i}(\bw)\|^2_2]\leq\sigma^2$, where $z_i$ is drawn uniformly from $S_i$.
-While the bounds in \citep{sun2023understanding} also involve $\|\nabla F(\bw_t)\|$, it is dominated by $\sigma$ and therefore cannot imply fast rates in an interpolation setting.
-As a comparison, our bounds in Eq. \eqref{local-l2} are optimistic and decay fast if $F_S(\bw_{m,r,t})$ decay to $0$.
-Furthermore, the analysis in \citep{sun2023understanding} requires a Lipschitz condition on the loss function, which is removed in our analysis.
-Finally, we also develop $\ell_2$ on-average stability bounds, which are more challenging and illustrate second-order information on the stability. \end{remark}
+While the bounds in~\citep{sun2023understanding} also involve $\|\nabla F(\bw_t)\|$, it is dominated by $\sigma$ and therefore cannot imply fast rates in an interpolation setting.
+As a comparison, our bounds in Eq. \eqref{local-l2} are optimistic and decay fast if $F_S(\bw_{m,r,t})$ decays to $0$.
+Furthermore, the analysis in~\citep{sun2023understanding} requires a Lipschitz condition on the loss function, which is removed in our analysis.
+Finally, we also develop $\ell_2$ on-average stability bounds, which are more challenging and illustrate the second-order information on the stability. \end{remark}